ga-dc/outcomes/roadmap/week05/HWweek5.md

   - [Submit your draft brand statement through an issue here](https://github.com/ga-dc-outcomes/draft-brand-statement)
   - You will receive feedback on this within a week.
 Be sure to also get feedback from 3 of your classmates as well!
     - Here are some Examples:
     - "UX Designer driven by empathy and simplicity.
-My design skills and background in marketing, project management, front-end development, and content production allow me to craft thoughtful solutions that enhance people’s lives.” - PAT YAU
+My design skills and background in marketing, project management, front-end development, and content production allow me to craft thoughtful solutions that enhance people’s lives.” - Pat Yau

     - "Curious cat with an insatiable desire to understand.
 Driven by empathy and inspired by the iterative nature of the design process, I am committed to continuous learning for improvement.
 My inquisitive nature pushes me to be creative in seeking solutions as I aim to impact people through positive user experiences." -Sharon Choi

     - “I love bringing human connection and breathing life into the backlit screens we stare at every day.
 I’m a feeler.
 I’m a visual-thinker.
 I dive head-first.
-Craftsmanship is a key element in my work and I am a firm believer that if you approach every situation with empathy and compassion, the rest will fall into place.” - KATIE HUDAK
+Craftsmanship is a key element in my work and I am a firm believer that if you approach every situation with empathy and compassion, the rest will fall into place.” - Katie Hudak

     - “Full-stack web developer and dancer who enjoys finding creative solutions for out of the ordinary problems.
 Passionate and inspired by visual aesthetics, good design, and clean, precise code.
-Driven to create interactive products shaped around human experience, expression, and intuitive, efficient functionality.” -- JAMIE KARLOVICH
+Driven to create interactive products shaped around human experience, expression, and intuitive, efficient functionality.” -- Jamie Karlovich

     - “I am a creative-minded, solutions-driven software developer with a passion for intuitive design and function.
-My previous experience as a full-time touring musician informs everything that I do: from my ability to adapt and adjust plans quickly to finding efficient, concise solutions for challenging problems.” -- BRENT RUSINOW
+My previous experience as a full-time touring musician informs everything that I do: from my ability to adapt and adjust plans quickly to finding efficient, concise solutions for challenging problems.” -- Brent Rusinow
     - Our brand statements:
     - "Joy Haugen has a passion for helping individuals live the life they have always imagined...whether that be a new career, tackling a new adventure, or finding that new tribe of powerhouse people to surround themselves with!
 Joy brings possibility and creativity to inspire others and make a difference." - Joy Haugen